Dutch vision on global climate action

 Reducing greenhouse gas emissions

-Greenhouse gases that are in the air have already warmed the climate.
-To keep the climate from changing even more, we need to lower the amount of greenhouse gases being emitted.
 The main greenhouse gas is carbon dioxide, or CO2 (56%), followed by methane (32%) and nitrous oxide (6%).
 These gases enter the atmosphere when oil, gas and coal are burned – for instance, in industry and transport – and through intensive livestock farming.
+Reducing greenhouse gas emissions can be done by for example switching from fossil fuels to sustainable energy sources, like solar and wind power, making more efficient use of energy in buildings and planting more trees that absorb CO2.
+Technology can help finding solutions to reduce emissions in many sectors.

 Better technology can reduce greenhouse gases